Ascerta/Wordpress-DB-clone/readme.txt

 You will initially need to set up a database for the destination.
 The script will drop any tables that exist and need updating.

-Edit the values at the top of the dblive2stage.sh file to reflect your environments settings.
+Edit the values at the top of the dblive2stage.sh file to reflect your environment's settings.
 Call the dblive2stage.sh script from the command line to initiate the database clone and rename.
 N.B no warnings or confirmations are presented to you *test before you use it for real*.